hivdum/Blackjack/README.md

 # Blackjack
-idiot attempts to create blackjack regret not forming a group to help
+idiot attempts to create blackjack
+\nregret not forming a group to help